" "

 Impact: By evaluating how organizations monitor outcomes and act on quality data, TJC ensures continuous improvement that benefits patient care.

-Conclusion: Why These Standards Matter
+Why These Standards Matter

 These eight categories aren't just checkboxes on a survey, they are the building blocks of safe, reliable, and patient-centered healthcare.
 They represent the core areas where system breakdowns can lead to errors, and where proactive attention can prevent harm.
+Care concerns raised by patients and families, provides feedback to our healthcare system on where improvement is needed.

 For Patients and Families: Understanding these categories helps you ask better questions and advocate more effectively.
 For example, if your loved one is hospitalized, you might ask: